protono/hello-algo/algos.md

 1. dynamic programming ideas

-**coin change can be regarded as a special case of full bag**, the two have the following connections and differences.
+**Coin change can be regarded as a special case of full bag**, the two have the following connections and differences.

 - The two questions can be interchanged, "item" corresponds to "coin", "item weight" corresponds to "coin face value", and "bag capacity" corresponds to "target amount".
 - In contrast to the optimization objective, the bag problem is to maximize the item value, and the coin change problem is to minimize the number of coins.